awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 # Built-in Algorithms Workshop

+## Introduction

+Amazon SageMaker provides high-performance, scalable machine learning algorithms optimized for speed, scale, and accuracy, and designed to run on extremely large training datasets.
+Based on the type of learning that you are undertaking, you can choose from either supervised algorithms (e.g. linear/logistic regression or classification), or unsupervised algorithms (e.g. k-means clustering).
+Besides general purpose algorithms, SageMaker's set of built-in algorithms also includes specific-purpose algorithms suited for tasks in domains such as natural language processing and image processing.

+SageMaker's built-in algorithms are re-envisioned from the ground up, specifically for large training data sets.
+Most algorithms available elsewhere rely on being able to load files or the entire data set into memory, which doesn’t work for very large datasets.
+Even algorithms that don’t do this need all of the data downloaded before training starts, instead of streaming the data in and processing it as it comes in.
+And lastly, large training data sets can cause some algorithms available elsewhere to give up - in some cases, with training data sets as small as a few gigabytes.

+To summarize, there are many reasons to use SageMaker’s built-in algorithms instead of "bringing your own" (BYO) algorithm if the built-in algorithms fit your use case:

+- With BYO, time/cost must be spent on design (e.g. of a neural net).
+- With BYO, you must solve the problems of scalability and reliability for large data sets.
+- Built-in algorithms take care of these concerns.
+- Built-in algorithms also provide many conveniences such as reduced need for external hyperparameter optimization, efficient data loading, etc.
+- Faster training, and faster inference with smaller models produced by some built-in algorithms.
+- Even if you’re doing BYO, built-in algorithms may be helpful at some point in the machine learning pipeline, such as the PCA built-in algorithm for dimensionality reduction.

 ## Modules

 This workshop is divided into multiple modules.
 After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next.
 You can complete the remaining module(s) in any order.